Vaughn Frick: Gay Comix

 Vaughn features in issues #3, #4, #5, #7, #8, #13, #14, #15, #22, and #25.
 The following are some of his most notable features within Gay Comix.
 Gay Comix #4 includes some of Vaughn's most notable work.
 It features Stan stone, a comic related to HIV/AIDs was posted in this publication.
-Also notable was the fact that Vaughn was responsible for producing the cover illustration for Gay Comix #4, sparking the beginning of his work in publication that would later become relevant in his work for Drummer.
+Also notable was that Vaughn was responsible for producing the cover illustration for Gay Comix #4, sparking the beginning of his work in publication that would later become relevant in his work for Drummer.

 Gay Comix #25 provides a brief overview of Vaughn Frick under the History of Contributors section.
 Mentioned are his works within Gay Comix #3, #4, #5, #7, #8, #13, #14, #15, #22, and #25, and related works included in Meatmen, Strip AIDS USA, Annie Sprinkled Is Miss Timed, RFD, and PDXS.
 A nod is also given to his activist work related to environmentalism in “Cascadia,” a strip created for Earth First!
 Journal and The Portland Alliance.